hmc-cs111-fall2016/piconot/evaluation.md

 describe_ why _you made the change._

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**
+10. The syntax is not as clear as we wanted it to be initially.
+Now we're relying on one method, `If`, that calls every other method.
+Thus, we're passing in strings as parameters and calling the other relevant functions, `Nothing`, `Something`, and `Go` from the method `If`.

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**
+10. Currently having a bunch of trouble really making it fit with the API.
 ## External DSL

 _Describe each change from your ideal syntax to the syntax you implemented, and